drmonkeyninja/cakephp-social-share/README.md

 The aim of the plugin is to keep things simple.
 It doesn't come packaged with any JavaScript and I leave design decisions up to you.
 You can choose whether you want to use text, images, sprites or an icon font for your links.

-Social Share currently supports Facebook, Google+, LinkedIn and Twitter.
+Social Share currently supports Delicious, Digg, Facebook, Google Bookmarks, Google+, LinkedIn, Reddit and Twitter.

 Installation
 ------------